RHexMan/RHex/Documents/README.md

 ### Unix

 As mentioned previously, RHex uses the public domain Gnuplot software to plot it output, so a `gnuplot` executable must be available on your machine.
 The distribution includes the files `rgnuplot` and `rgnuplotx` which together form a local copy of the required code.
 If for some reason these don't work on your machine, you need to download and compile a version that does.
 Go to https://sourceforge.net/projects/gnuplot/ and press download.
 Find the download `gnuplot-5.2.6.tar` on your machine and move it to your home folder.
 Double click to unzip it, creating a folder of the same name.
 Enter that folder and read the README for flavor and the beginning of the INSTALL text files.
 In the first paragraph the standard `./configure`, `make`, `make check`, `make install` sequence is noted.
 Further down, there is a Mac OSX section, where it is explained that you should modify the `./configure` command.
-So, in Terminal, type, followed by \<return\>'s:
+So, in Terminal, `cd` into `gnuplot-5.2.6`, then type, followed by \<return\>'s:

 ```
-cd ~/gnuplot-5.2.6
 ./configure --with-readline=builtin
 make
 make check